Mary Banester1

 by Anthony Van Dyck, 1630 2

-Robert Dormer, 1st Earl of Carnarvon was born circa 1610.1 He was the son of Sir William Dormer and Alice Molyneux.1 He married Lady Anna Sophia Herbert, daughter of Philip Herbert, 4th Earl of Pembroke and Lady Susan de Vere, on 27 February 1624/25.1 He died on 20 September 1643, killed in action.1 He was buried at Jesus College, Oxford University, Oxford, Oxfordshire, England.1 He was buried on 3 August 1653 at Wing, Buckinghamshire, England.1
+Robert Dormer, 1st Earl of Carnarvon was born circa 1610.1 He was the son of Sir William Dormer and Alice Molyneux.1 He married Lady Anna Sophia Herbert, daughter of Philip Herbert, 4th Earl of Pembroke and Lady Susan de Vere, on 27 February 1624/25.1 He died on 20 September 1643, killed in action.1 He was buried at Jesus College, Oxford University, Oxford, Oxfordshire, EnglandG.1 He was buried on 3 August 1653 at Wing, Buckinghamshire, EnglandG.1

-Robert Dormer, 1st Earl of Carnarvon succeeded to the title of 2nd Baronet Dormer, of Wyng, co.
-Buckingham [E., 1615] on 8 November 1616.3 He was Herediatary Chief Avenor and keeper of the King's Hawks on 8 November 1616.3 He succeeded to the title of 2nd Baron Dormer of Wyng, co.
-Buckingham [E., 1615] on 8 November 1616.1 He was educated between 1621 and 1624 at Eton College, Eton, Berkshire, England.1 He matriculated at Exeter College, Oxford University, Oxford, Oxfordshire, England, on 30 April 1624.1 He graduated from Exeter College, Oxford University, Oxford, Oxfordshire, England, on 25 May 1627 with a Master of Arts (M.A.).1 He was created 1st Viscount Ascott, co.
-Bucks [England] on 2 August 1628.1 He was created 1st Earl of Carnarvon [England] on 2 August 1628.1 He held the office of Lord-Lieutenant of Buckinghamshire in 1641.1 He was commissioned with the rank of commander, in the service of the Regiment of Horse for the King.1 He was invested as a Knight on 18 April 1642 at York, Yorkshire, England, by the King.1 He was awarded the honorary degree of Doctor of Civil Law (D.C.L.) by Oxford University, Oxford, Oxfordshire, England, on 1 November 1642.1 He fought in the Battle of Roundwaydown on 13 July 1643.1 He fought in the Battle of Newbury on 20 September 1643.1
+He succeeded as the 2nd Baronet Dormer, of Wyng, co.
+Buckingham [E., 1615] on 8 November 1616.3 He was Herediatary Chief Avenor and keeper of the King's Hawks on 8 November 1616.3 He succeeded as the 2nd Baron Dormer of Wyng, co.
+Buckingham [E., 1615] on 8 November 1616.1 He was educated between 1621 and 1624 at Eton College, Windsor, Berkshire, EnglandG.1 He matriculated at Exeter College, Oxford University, Oxford, Oxfordshire, EnglandG, on 30 April 1624.1 He graduated from Exeter College, Oxford University, Oxford, Oxfordshire, EnglandG, on 25 May 1627 with a Master of Arts (M.A.)1 He was created 1st Viscount Ascott, co.
+Bucks [England] on 2 August 1628.1 He was created 1st Earl of Carnarvon [England] on 2 August 1628.1 He held the office of Lord-Lieutenant of Buckinghamshire in 1641.1 He was commissioned with the rank of commander, in the service of the Regiment of Horse for the King.1 He was appointed Knight on 18 April 1642 at York, Yorkshire, EnglandG, by the King.1 He was awarded the honorary degree of Doctor of Civil Law (D.C.L.) by Oxford University, Oxford, Oxfordshire, EnglandG, on 1 November 1642.1 He fought in the Battle of Roundway Down on 13 July 1643.1 He fought in the Battle of Newbury on 20 September 1643.1

-Lord Clarendon wrote "before the war he seemed to be wholly delighted wiht hunting, hawking and the like, after the troubles began he wholly gave himself up to the office and duty of a soldier, no man more diligently obliging or more dextrously commanding, for he was not only of a very keen courage, but an excellent discerner and pursuer of advantage upon his enemy.
+Lord Clarendon wrote "before the war he seemed to be wholly delighted with hunting, hawking and the like, after the troubles began he wholly gave himself up to the office and duty of a soldier, no man more diligently obliging or more dextrously commanding, for he was not only of a very keen courage, but an excellent discerner and pursuer of advantage upon his enemy.
 He had a mind and understanding very present in the article of danger; was a great lover of justice and practised it then most deliberately when he had power to do wrong.
 By his death the King found a sensible weakness in his army."1 He has an extensive biographical entry in the Dictionary of Nationary Biography.4

 Child of Robert Dormer, 1st Earl of Carnarvon and Lady Anna Sophia Herbert